 Looking for in-person meetings?
 Visit our NPPN Member Events page.
 Additional topical reference material can be found in the Resource Library and for information related to historic property redevelopment visit the Historic Property Redevelopment Programs page.

-Preservation for All Roundtable: Advancing LGBTQ+ Preservation Efforts and Historic Places
+Advancing LGBTQ+ Preservation Efforts and Historic Places for All

 LGBTQ+ history is often embedded in everyday places – from bars and community centers to residences and public spaces – but these sites have not always been recognized or preserved.
 This webinar introduces practical approaches to identifying, researching, and advocating for LGBTQ+ historic places in communities across the country.